 \subsection{Drug Optimization}

-Recent efforts in drug optimization have primarily focused on a limited array of drug properties while often disregarding the docking score, an essential metric for evaluating structural compatibility with a target~\citep{zhou2019optimization, erikawa2021mermaid}.
-DrugEx v3~\citep{liu2023drugex} seeks to resolve this by using 3D molecular graphs that encapsulate more comprehensive data such as chemical valence rules.
-Nevertheless, this method's complexity poses challenges in generating molecules that closely resemble the originals, thus leading to lower similarity.
-This reduced similarity could account for the diminished efficacy of graph-based methods, as deviations from the original molecular structures result in the loss of vital chemical properties.
-Conversely, our approach manages to preserve a significant level of similarity.
+Recent drug optimization efforts have focused primarily on a limited array of drug properties while often disregarding the docking score, an essential metric for evaluating structural compatibility with a target~\citep{zhou2019optimization, erikawa2021mermaid}.
+DrugEx v3~\citep{liu2023drugex} seeks to resolve this deficiency by using 3D molecular graphs that encapsulate more comprehensive data such as chemical valence rules.
+Nevertheless, this method's complexity poses challenges in generating molecules that closely resemble the originals.
+The resulting lower similarity could account for the diminished efficacy of graph-based methods, as deviations from the original molecular structures result in the loss of vital chemical properties.
+Conversely, our approach manages to preserve a decent level of similarity.

+Diffusion-based efforts~\citep{alakhdar2024diffusion,morehead2024geometry} either focus on De Novo drug discovery while neglecting the essential similarity to the original molecule, or overlook the docking score towards a binding target.
+Molsearch \citep{sun2022molsearch} is a Monte Carlo tree search (MCTS)-driven approach for molecular generation and optimization, and MIMOSA \citep{fu2021mimosa} is a GNN sampling-based method leveraging graph-based molecular optimization.
 DrugImprover~\citep{liu2023drugimprover} effectively begins to redefine the drug optimization challenge by employing reinforcement learning with a mix of multiple objectives as rewards.
 Still, it employs an LSTM in its generative model, which faces limitations in scalability, capacity, and understanding context.
-In contrast, our method utilizes a Transformer as the primary generative model, enhanced further with Advantage-aligned Policy Optimization (APO) for exploratory purposes and an optimized decoder for superior performance.
+In contrast, our method applies a Transformer as the primary generative model, enhanced further with Advantage-aligned Policy Optimization (APO) for exploratory purposes and an optimized decoder for superior performance.